duskQuake/THM-writeups/Easy Peasy/README.md

 john --wordlist=easypeasy.txt --format=gost hash.txt

 The end result provides us with a password!
-With the password, wi then look through the directory to find a jpg file.
+With the password, we then look through the directory to find a .jpg file.
 We'll crack it using steghide.
 Upon Cracking, we find a secrettext.txt file. lets open that.
 The file contains a username and a binary encoded password.
 Let's decode it!
 Now with the username and password in hand, lets login with ssh:
 ssh -p 6498 boring@10.10.153.96
 Now inside the box, we find the user.txt file in the home directory.
 Something seems wrong with it though...